MisterXY89/konstanz-open-data-api/README.md

 >   set to True if data list contains tags
 > - **folder: String, default: empty** <br />
 >   If you want to save the data to a different folder than the one from which you are executing the python file, indicate the respective folder here (use either forward slashes '/' or double backward slashes '\\')
+> - **suppress: Boolean, default: False** <br />
+>   set to True if you want to suppress the initial question asking whether you really want to download

 > Returns: void